One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A One-loop partition function in the thermal AdS with a tensionless ETW brane

-In this section we apply the calculation in \citep{Giombi:2008vd} to our ETW brane setup.
-Now consider Poincare $AdS_{3}$ and metric is given by
+In this section, we apply the calculation in \citep{Giombi:2008vd} to our ETW brane setup.
+Now consider Poincare $AdS_{3}$ whose metric is given by

-Here an ETW brane is placed at $\Re(z)=0$ and bulk region is defined as $\Re(z)>0$.
+Here an ETW brane is placed at $\Re(z)=0$ and the bulk region is defined as $\Re(z)>0$.
 We note that the ETW brane is connected in the bulk.
-Since the AdS space is maximally isometric, the geodesic distance $r(x,x^{\prime})$ only depends on the chordal distance $u(x,x^{\prime})$:
+Since the AdS space is maximally isometric, the geodesic distance $r(x,x^{\prime})$ depends only on the chordal distance $u(x,x^{\prime})$: